cdapio/cdap/cdap-docs/developer-guide/source/components/datasets/index.rst

 You can also implement custom Datasets by implementing the ``Dataset`` interface or by extending existing Dataset types.
-See the :ref:`Purchase Example<purchase>` for an implementation of a Custom Dataset.
+See the :ref:`Purchase Example<examples-purchase>` for an implementation of a Custom Dataset.
 For more details, refer to :ref:`Custom Datasets <custom-datasets>`